loopbackio/loopback.io/pages/en/lb3/Migrating-to-3.0.md

 ### Update remote method definitions

 In version 3.0, the `isStatic` property no longer indicates that a remote method is static.
-Rather if the method name starts with `prototype.` then it an instance method, otherwise it is a static method.
+Rather if the method name starts with `prototype.` then the remote method is an instance method, otherwise (by default) it's a static method.

 As a result, you may see many deprecation warnings after upgrading to 3.0.
 To eliminate these: